-- View the health or status of hardware components and sensors.
-Each listed component has a System/Server Module Component Status Indicators icon next to its name. indicates that a component is healthy (normal). indicates that a component has a warning (noncritical) condition and requires prompt attention. indicates that a component has a failure (critical) condition and requires immediate attention. indicates that a component's health status is unknown.
-The available monitored components include:
+• View the health or status of hardware components and sensors.
+Each listed component has a System/Server Module o Batteries o Fans

-- o Batteries

-- o Fans
+Component Status Indicators icon next to its name.
+Minimize indicates that a component is healthy (normal).

-- o Hardware Log
+- Hardware Log

 - o Intrusion

 - o Network

-- o Power Management
+- Power Management

-- o Power Supplies
+- Power Supplies

-- o Processors
+- Processors

-- o Temperatures
+- Temperatures

 - o Voltages

-- NOTE: Batteries are supported only on the YX0X generation PowerEdge systems.
+(i) NOTE: Batteries are supported only on the YX0X generation PowerEdge systems.
 The Power supplies are not available on the PowerEdge 1900.
 Power Management is supported on limited YX0X generation PowerEdge systems.
 Power Supply Monitoring and Power Monitoring features are available only for systems that have two or more redundant, hot-swappable powers supplies installed.
 These features are unavailable for permanently installed, nonredundant power supplies that lack power management circuitry.

-- (i) NOTE: If the QLogic QLE2460 4Gb Single-Port Fibre Channel HBA, QLogic QLE2462 4Gb Dual-Port Fibre Channel HBA, Qlogic QLE2562 Dual Port FC8 Adapter, or Qlogic QLE2560 Single Port FC8 Adapter cards are installed on the YX2X generation PowerEdge systems, the System Components (FRU) screen is not displayed.
+NOTE: If the QLogic QLE2460 4Gb Single-Port Fibre Channel HBA, QLogic QLE2462 4Gb Dual-Port Fibre Channel HBA, Qlogic QLE2562 Dual Port FC8 Adapter, or Qlogic QLE2560 Single Port FC8 Adapter cards are installed on the YX2X generation PowerEdge systems, the System Components (FRU) screen is not displayed.

 - View information about the main system chassis attributes such as the host name, iDRAC version, Lifecycle Controller version, Chassis Model, Chassis Lock, Chassis Service Tag, Express Service Code, and Chassis Asset Tag.
 The Express Service Code (ESC) attribute is an 11-digit numeric-only conversion of the system Service Tag.
-When calling Dell EMC Technical Support, you can key in the ESC for auto call routing.

-- View detailed information about the field-replaceable units (FRUs) installed in your system (under the System Components (FRU) sub tab).

-- Enable or disable the managed system's front panel buttons, namely Power button and Non-Masking Interrupt (NMI) button (if present on the system).
+When calling Dell EMC Technical Support, you can key in the ESC for auto call routing. - View detailed information about the field-replaceable units (FRUs) installed in your system (under the System Components (FRU) sub tab). - Enable or disable the managed system's front panel buttons, namely Power button and Non-Masking Interrupt (NMI) button (if present on the system).
 Also, select the managed system's LCD Security Access level.
 The managed system's LCD information can be selected from the drop-down menu.
 You can also enable Indication of Remote KVM session from the Front Panel sub tab.